kik369/docker-web-interface/PLAN.md

 ### Phase 3: Testing and Validation

+-   [x] Fix test failures related to the changes
 -   [ ] Measure log volume before and after changes
 -   [ ] Ensure critical error logs and troubleshooting data are preserved
 -   [ ] Verify application functionality is unaffected